 The success of the WASH Pledge was recognized by more than 300 signatories signing the Pledge, covering 3 million employees in 170 countries.
 In 2021, WBCSD will transition the Pledge to WASH4Work to enable signatories to tap the benefits of support they could get from the WASH4Work partner network for implementation of the Pledge and since 2022 all existing WASH Pledge signatories will be directed to the WASH4Work secretariat for any ongoing support or guidance.

-By signing the Pledge, a company commits to following within three years of signature:
+By signing the Pledge, a company commits to the following steps within three years of signing:

-- implementing access to safe water, sanitation and hygiene at an appropriate level of standard for all employees in all premises under their direct control
+- Implementing access to safe water, sanitation, and hygiene (WASH) at an appropriate level of standard for all employees in all premises under their direct control

 A representative in a position to commit their business must:

-Only once both steps are complete will the company be recognized as a WASH Pledge signatory.
+Once both steps are complete, an onboarding call must take place and the company will be recognized as a WASH Pledge signatory.